volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

 *Documentation is a gift.
 Make sure you open it, read it, and use it.*

-Documentation is the only resource that covers all aspects of technology.
+Documentation is the only resource that covers all aspects of the technology.

 You will never learn as much by browsing through articles or viewing tutorials, as by simply reading the documentation from start to finish.

 Reading it takes time, just like any other learning process.

-If you feel exhausted, take a short break, do some quick exercises, and clear your head.
+If you feel exhausted, take a short break, do a few short exercises, and clear your head.

-Remember, that it is impossible to learn everything in-depth and in a very short period of time.
+Remember, that it is impossible to learn everything thoroughly and in a very short time.

-As the saying goes, **Rome wasn’t built in a day**.
+As the saying goes, **Rome was not built in a day**.

 Personally, I did not like to read the docs, because I wanted to use the technology as soon as possible until I realized that my approach leads to bad code due to my ignorance.

-Times change and now there is no room for doubt about how to start learning new technologies.
+Times are changing and now there is no room for doubt about how to start learning new technologies.

 ## Write tests

 *\- Should I write tests?*\
 *\- Yes, yes, and yes!*

-Covering an application with tests brings a lot of benefits.
+Covering an application with tests has many advantages.
 Here are some of them:

-* tests provide a convenient way to make sure the application is not broken unless they all pass
+* tests provide a convenient way to ensure the application is not broken unless they all pass
-* tests allow us to spend less time doing manual testing
+* tests allow us to spend less time on manual testing
-* tests make sure your code is of a good quality
+* tests ensure that your code is of good quality

 The only possible answer to the question: "**Should I write tests?**" should be: "**Yes!**", unless you are just checking the market fit.

-One of the main reasons, why we don't write tests is the lack of budget.
+One of the main reasons, why we do not write tests is the lack of budget.

 Typically, having good test coverage requires 20-30% more time spent on development.